hastexo/ceph-intro/markdown/ceph.md

 an operator defined policy, such that the system can, for example, keep copies of each object in separate failure domains.

+Now if you want to use Ceph, as an application developer,...

 ## librados
 ## libradospp
 ## python-ceph
 ## phprados
-Note: Ceph provides a set of CRUSH-aware libraries, which can be used to interact with RADOS directly.
+Note: ...
+Ceph provides a set of CRUSH-aware libraries, which can be used to interact with RADOS directly.
 This enables application developers to store data in a reliable, distributed, highly available object store without having to worry **how** exactly that data is stored.